tagspaces/documentation/docs/ui/locations.md

 :::

 For a detailed guide on connecting AWS S3 locations to TagSpaces, read our [tutorial](/tutorials/s3-bucket-locations).
-You can recognize object storage location by the cloud icon in front of their name, as seen in the next screenshot.

-<CenteredImage
-    caption="Configuration of a location hosted in the Cloud (Wasabi)" src="/media/tagspaces-s3-locations.png"
-    showCaption
-/>

 In order to connect such location you will need to know the **bucket name**, the **access key**, the **secret access key** and the **data center location** for the particular bucket.
 If you have a location with a deep folder structure you can also specify the internal path to the files you want to manage in this location.